Susceptible-Infected Epidemics on Evolving Graphs

 \subsection{Sketch of Proof of Theorem \ref{Q1new}}

-As mentioned earlier the model analyzed in \cite{YD1} provides an upper bound on evoSI.
-That process, which we call avoSI (avo is short for avoid infection), is defined in Section \ref{sec:avoSI} where we prove that the final set of infected sites in avoSI stochastically dominates evoSI.
-To prove Theorem \ref{Q1new} we need a lower bounding process.
-That process, which we call AB-avoSI, is defined in Section \ref{sec:ABavoSI}, where we prove that the final set of infected sites in evoSI stochastically dominates AB-avoSI.
+The proof of Theorem \ref{Q1new} is done by constructing auxiliary models that are upper/lower bounds for evoSI.
+We introduce a process which we call avoSI (avo is short for avoiding infection) in Section \ref{sec:avoSI} and prove that the final set of infected sites in avoSI stochastically dominates evoSI.
+We also construct a lower bounding process which we call AB-avoSI in Section \ref{sec:ABavoSI}, where we prove that the final set of infected sites in evoSI stochastically dominates AB-avoSI.
 The $AB$ in the name comes from the two counters associated with half-edges that prevent transmission of infections along $S-I$ edges created by $I-I$ rewirings.

 The starting point to analyze evoSI via avoSI and AB-avoSI is the following Lemma \ref{avocrv}.
 Let $q(\lambda)$ be the survival probability for the two-phase branching process $\{\bar Z_m,m\geq 0\}$ introduced in Section \ref{britton}.
 Recall that the individual in the first generation has offspring distribution $\mbox{Binormial}(D,\lambda/(\lambda+\rho))$ while later generations have offspring distribution $\mbox{Binormial}(D^*-1,\lambda/(\lambda+\rho))$ where $D^*$ is the size-biased version of $D$,